playframework/playframework/documentation/manual/releases/release27/Highlights27.md

 ## Constraint annotations offered for Play Java are now @Repeatable

 All of the constraint annotations defined by `play.data.validation.Constraints` are now `@Repeatable`.
-It lets you, for example, reuse the same annotation on the same element several times but each time with different `groups`.
+This change lets you, for example, reuse the same annotation on the same element several times but each time with different `groups`.
 For some constraints however it makes sense to let them repeat itself anyway, like `@ValidateWith`:

 ```java
 @Validate(groups={GroupA.class})